pionere/devilutionX/docs/installing.md

 <details><summary>MacOS X</summary>

-- Copy the MPQ files to the folder containing the DevilutionX application, or to the data folder.
-The data folder path may differ, but will normally be `~/Library/Application Support/diasurgical/devilution`
+- Copy the MPQ files to the folder containing the DevilutionX application (or to the data folder, which is normally `~/Library/Application Support/diasurgical/devilx`
 - Double-click `devilutionx`

 </details>